febriyansyahresearch-lab/Research/papers/README.md

 ## 🧪 Drafts (`drafts/`)

 The `drafts/` directory contains:
-- Initial research ideas
+- Initial research ideas and conceptual manuscripts
 - Iterative manuscript versions (v1, v2, v3, etc.)
-- Methodology and experiment notes linked to notebooks
+- Methodology notes and experiment references linked to notebooks

-Drafts may be incomplete and are intended to document the **research thinking process**, not only final results.
+Drafts may be incomplete and are intentionally preserved to document the **research thinking and iteration process**, not only final results.

 ---

 ## 📤 Submissions (`submissions/`)

 The `submissions/` directory may include:
-- Submitted manuscripts (PDF or source)
+- Submitted manuscripts (PDF or source files)
-- Cover letters
+- Cover letters to journals or conferences
-- Response to reviewers (when applicable)
+- Response-to-reviewer documents (when applicable)

-> Note: Sensitive reviewer comments or confidential materials are sanitized before inclusion.
+> Sensitive reviewer comments or confidential information are sanitized or anonymized before inclusion.

 ---